bunsenstraat/remix-workshops-cleanup/TokenCourse/introduction/introduction.md

-In this interactive course, you will learn how to create and interact with blockchain based tokens.
+In this section of the course, we will give you a theoretical introduction to blockchain-based tokens.

-Blockchain tokens are a totally new technological building block created by blockchain technology that enables a decentralized, ownable internet (web3).
-It is sometimes compared in its revolutionary potential to websites that were a new technological building block introduced by the internet.
+Blockchain tokens are a totally new technological building block created by blockchain technology (like websites were for the internet) that enables a decentralized, ownable internet (web3).

 ### Introduction
-In the context of web3, crypto, blockchain technology, tokens represent ownership.
+In the context of web3, tokens represent ownership.
 Tokens can represent ownership of anything: art, reputation, items in a video game, shares in a company, voting rights, or currencies.

 The revolutionary innovation of blockchain technology was to store data publicly in an immutable (unchangeable) way.
 This new form of data storage allows us to keep track of ownership and enable truly ownable digital items for the first time.